Forecasting and Scheduling overview

 Also in the WFM Forecasting and Scheduling module (under Tactical Forecasts and Goals), you define forecast data and service goals, which the scheduling engine takes into account when generating an optimal schedule.

 A forecast estimates the required resources for a specific scheduling period based on historical data.
-The data in a forecast includes interaction In Speech Analytics, an interaction represents a single part of the contact between one employee and the same customer.
-In Text Analytics, an interaction is the communication session between one or more employees and the same customer with a unifying contextual element. and work volume, and Average Handling Time (AHT).
-Based on this data, you can build a forecast that is statistically probable for each work queue Entity that represents demand in WFM.
-Queues help predict workload by multiplying the volume of customer interactions by their expected handling time..
+The data in a forecast includes interaction and work volume, and Average Handling Time (AHT).
+Based on this data, you can build a forecast that is statistically probable for each work queue.

 Service goals allow you to determine how quickly you want work to be handled.
 You can set the following service goals: